modelstar-labs/website-querystar-io/docs/tutorials/llamaindex-doc-bot/index.md

 ### Prep: QueryStar Setup

 QueryStar is a low code Python package to simplify `Trigger-Action` based bot development.
 It shares the same design philosophy behind [Streamlit](https://github.com/streamlit/streamlit), [PyWebIO](https://github.com/pywebio/PyWebIO) , [Gradio](https://github.com/gradio-app/gradio), [Greppo](https://github.com/greppo-io/greppo): Making it super easy for data teams and Python developers to ship interfaces between human and AI/data.
-These four projects are used for Web UI, while Querystar is intended for bots (read more: [introduce page](../../introduction/index)).
+These four projects are used for Web UI, while Querystar is intended for bot development (more in [the introduce page](../../introduction/index)).

 Before running any code in this module, please make sure you already [got a QueryStar token](../../quickstart/token), [installed the library](../../quickstart/install), and [can run the `hello world` slackbot]((../../quickstart/coding)).
 The setup process should only take you less than 10 mins.